-After taking 30 walks with five German Shepherds and asking another dog trainer, I picked the Tuff Pupper Heavy Duty Dog leash as the best leash for German Shepherd.
+After taking 30 walks with five German Shepherds and asking another dog trainer, I picked the Tuff Pupper Heavy Duty Dog leash (see our review below) as the best leash for German Shepherd.
 The two-handle design makes it easy to control your dog, it was proved slow to fray and washed and dried well.

 Our Top Picks for The Best Leashes for German Shepherds